StefanoAnzolut/business-guide/source/integrations/sign-google-drive.rst

     :class: with-shadow

-You don't see the signed document next to the original document?
+You can't find the signed document next to the original document?
 Check the folder **Signed with Skribble Electronic Signature**.
 This is where we'll save signed documents if you don't have access rights to the folder where the document is when the last signature is made.